opengeospatial/geoparquet/format-specs/geoparquet.md

 (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.
 This follows the precedent of [GeoPackage](https://geopackage.org), see the [note in their spec](https://www.geopackage.org/spec130/#gpb_spec).

-#### geometry_type
+#### geometry_types

-This field captures the geometry type(s) of the geometries in the column, when known.
+This field captures the geometry types of the geometries in the column, when known.
 Accepted geometry types are: "Point", "LineString", "Polygon", "MultiPoint", "MultiLineString", "MultiPolygon", "GeometryCollection".

 In addition, the following rules are used:

-- In case of 3D geometries, a " Z" suffix gets added (e.g. "Point Z").
+- In case of 3D geometries, a " Z" suffix gets added (e.g. ["Point Z"]).
-- The value can be a single string or an array of strings in case multiple geometry types are present (e.g. ["Polygon", "MultiPolygon"]).
+- A list of multiple values indicates that multiple geometry types are present (e.g. ["Polygon", "MultiPolygon"]).
-- Additionally the value "Unknown" is accepted to explicitly signal that the geometry type is not known.
+- An empty array explicitly signals that the geometry types are not known.
+- The geometry types in the list must be unique (e.g. ["Point", "Point"] is not valid).

 It is expected that this field is strictly correct.
-For example, if having both polygons and multipolygons, it is not sufficient to specify "MultiPolygon", but it is expected to specify ["Polygon", "MultiPolygon"].
-Or if having 3D points, it is not sufficient to specify "Point", but it is expected to list "Point Z".
+For example, if having both polygons and multipolygons, it is not sufficient to specify ["MultiPolygon"], but it is expected to specify ["Polygon", "MultiPolygon"].
+Or if having 3D points, it is not sufficient to specify ["Point"], but it is expected to list ["Point Z"].

 #### orientation